kurrent-io/documentation/docs/server/kubernetes-operator/v1.3.0/getting-started/installation.md

 - Creates the namespace (if it already exists, leave out the `--create-namespace` flag)
 - Deploys CRDs (this can be skipped by setting `--skip-crds`)
 - Configures the Operator license
-- Sets the underlying Operator configuration to target the namespaces: `kurrent` and `foo`
+- Configures the Operator to operate on resources the namespaces `kurrent` and `foo`
 - Deploys a new Helm release called `kurrentdb-operator` in the `kurrent` namespace

 ::: important
-Make sure the namespaces listed as part of the `operator.namespaces` parameter already exist before running the command (unless you are using the Operator to target the namespace that it will be deployed in to).
+Make sure the namespaces listed as part of the `operator.namespaces` parameter already exist before running the command.
 :::

 *Expected Output*: